zSeriesGuy/SpeakReader/README.md

 * Shows the current input device.
 * Allows for starting and stopping the transcription engine.
 * Allows for restarting and shutting down the SpeakReader server.
+* View list of connected listeners
-* Select status of connected listeners, view the active transcript, or view the active console log.
+* Monitor the active transcript or console log.

 ##### Settings Page
 The Settings page allows you to make and save changes to the configuration which are stored in the config.ini file.